 Introduction to theoretical and practical application of archaeological field methods with daily fieldwork at an excavation site.
 Some sections may be writing intensive.
-Prerequisites: One course in history or ARCH 103; or permission of instructor.
+Prerequisites: One course in history; or permission of instructor.
 Every year.

 HIST 306.
 Byzantium: The Mediterranean Empire.
 2-4 credits.